 2. Dolly Parton’s Stampede

-You’ll experience dinner, a show, and sort of rodeo at Dolly Parton’s Stampede in Branson.
+You’ll experience dinner, a show, and a sort of rodeo at Dolly Parton’s Stampede in Branson.
 The interactive dinner attraction is good old-fashioned entertainment that the whole family will enjoy.

 From eating a four-course meal with your hands to the comedic ventures of memorable characters, there’s never a dull moment.
 The show has trick riders that perform daring stunts, a friendly competition between sides, and musical talent that will keep your feet stomping.
 It’s a great way to spend an evening.